L4GSP1KE/Upload-Assistant/README.md

    - Rename `example_config.ini` to `config.ini`
    - Edit `config.ini` to use your information
       - tmdb_api key can be obtained from https://developers.themoviedb.org/3/getting-started/introduction
-      - img_api key can be obtained from your image host, confirmed working with https://imgbb.com
-      - img_host_url is the url used to post images via api.
-Comes with imgbb prefilled
    - Install necessary python modules `pip3 install -r requirements.txt`
    I think thats it, probably